 We work with complex systems, and some failure and downtime is inevitable.
 The key is the ability to restore systems quickly.
-We again refer to the 2016 State of DevOps industry benchmarks for these statistics:
+We again refer to the 2019 Accelerate: State of DevOps industry benchmarks for these statistics:

-High Performers report being able to restore service in less than one hour when an outage occurs.
-Because high performers are so sensitive to outages and prioritize system uptime, we will use the midpoint of this range for our calculation: .5 hours.
+Elite performers report being able to restore service in less than one hour when an outage occurs.
+Because elite performers are so sensitive to outages and prioritize system uptime, we will use the midpoint of this range for our calculation: .5 hours.

-Medium Performers report being able to restore service in less than one day when an outage occurs.
-For our calculation we will use a point in the range reported: 4 hours.
+High performers report being able to restore service in less than one day.
+For our calculation we will use the midpoint of this range: 4 hours.

-Low Performers report being able to restore service in less than one day when an outage occursm.
-For our calculation we will be conservative and use the upper end of the range: 1 day.
+Medium performers report being able to restore service in less than one day when an outage occurs.
+For our calculation we will use the upper end of this range: 8 hours.